-- Ectropion: This condition is the opposite of ectropion, where the lids sag and roll outward.
+- Ectropion: This condition is the opposite of ectropion; the lids sag and roll outward.

-- Leonberger Polyneuropathy: This is a neuromuscular disease that produces worsening tolerance for exercise, a hitched step, and wasting of the hind leg muscles.
+- Leonberger Polyneuropathy: This neuromuscular disease produces worsening tolerance for exercise, a hitched step, and wasting of the hind leg muscles.
 Research is being conducted into the genetics of this disease.

 Diet and Nutrition

-It is good to give Leonbergers breed-specific formulas that meet their needs as a large breed.
-They need continuous access to fresh drinking water.
-Leonberger puppies can be fed several times per day.
-They grow to more than 100 pounds by their first birthday.
-A large breed diet will limit fat and protein so they do not grow too rapidly.
+It is wise to give Leonbergers breed-specific formulas that meet their needs as a large breed.
+Leonberger puppies can be fed several times per day and grow to more than 100 pounds by their first birthday.
+Always provide continuous access to fresh drinking water.

 Adult Leonbergers should be fed twice a day to help prevent bloating and GVD.
 They should not be given a large meal once a day.
-You can also minimize the risk of stomach torsion by providing an elevated feeding and watering arrangement so your dog can eat and drink while standing up.
-If your dog is prone to gulping his food, look for a feeding bowl that limits the amount of food he can eat at one time.
+You can also minimize the risk of stomach torsion by providing elevated feeding bowls so your dog can eat and drink while standing up.
+If your dog is prone to gulping its food, look for a feeding bowl that limits the amount of food that can be eaten at one time.
 You should also avoid vigorous exercise for an hour after a meal.